Open through October 31, 2022

 Cownose rays and southern stingrays are related to sharks and skates.
 They have a flat body, long pointed fins and a long whip-like tail.
 Stingrays are known for their stinger, but they are actually very docile creatures.
 Learn more about stingray anatomy.

-White-spotted bamboo sharks are known as "cat sharks" because the barbels, or sensory organs, near their mouths resemble cat whiskers.
-The bonnethead shark is the smallest member of the hammerhead family.
-These sharks have semi-circular shaped heads resembling a shovel or bonnet.
+Bamboo sharks, such as the white-spotted bamboo and brown-banded bamboo, are known as "cat sharks" because the barbels, or sensory organs, near their mouths resemble cat whiskers.
 See shark school to learn more about sharks.

-The sharks at Stingrays at Caribbean Cove are small, shy and docile fish and pose no danger to humans.
+The sharks at Stingrays at Caribbean Cove are small, docile fish and pose no danger to humans.
 They range from two-and-a-half to four feet in length and are bottom-dwelling species that prey on small fish, crabs and invertebrates.
-Our visitors will not be feeding the sharks, but occasionally there may be an opportunity to be touched briefly by a shark as it swims by.
+Our visitors will not be feeding the sharks, but there may be opportunities to touch the sharks as they swim by.

 Though the cownose rays and southern stingrays are not currently endangered in the wild, other species of stingrays are.
 Stingrays and other ocean animals are often accidentally caught during commercial fishing for other fish.
 It's important that consumers purchase seafood from suppliers that farm or fish in ways that will ensure the long-term health of the world's oceans, rivers and lakes.
-Our stingrays eat fish that are sustainable, and so should you!
+Our stingrays and sharks eat fish that are from sustainable sources, and so should you!

-Here are a few other ways that humans can make a difference for ocean inhabitants:
+Here are some other ways that you can make a difference for ocean inhabitants and all animals:

-- Dispose of waste properly and avoid using plastic bags -- it can all end up in the ocean.
+- Dispose of waste properly and avoid using plastic bags -- it can all end up in the ocean by floating down rivers and streams.

 - Conserve water and energy use.